dominodatalab/terraform-aws-eks/examples/deploy/README.md

 * The `nodes` module allows you to override the default node configurations (`default_node_groups`) and any additional node configurations (`additional_node_groups`).
 * This is done using the `merge` function, ensuring you can easily add or modify node groups as required.
-* In scenarios where only the node pool requires an update, you can simply modify the `nodes.tfvars` and run `./tf.sh apply nodes`.
-This avoids the need to reapply the `infra` or `cluster` modules, streamlining node management.
+* In scenarios where only the node pool requires an update, you can simply modify the `nodes.tfvars` and run `./tf.sh nodes apply`.
+This avoids the need to re-apply the `infra` or `cluster` modules, streamlining node management.

 With this structure, the infrastructure maintains a clear hierarchy of variable propagation, ensuring ease of use, flexibility, and minimal disruptions during updates and upgrades.